ctolon/PythonInterfaceOOP/doc/5_InstructionsForPythonScripts.md

 TODO v0selector interface instructions will be added.
 TODO EMefficiency interface instructions will be added.
-TODO They will maintain according to latest changes

 # Working with Histogram configurables and other configurables